Code-Institute-Submissions/MartinFjellstrom-MS1-the-cave_AprResub/README.md

 5. On tablet device one one of the collapse buttons on the competitions page is a different height to the others.

-    **Fix:** I added some extra space inbetween the text and the icon on the buttons
+    **Fix:** I added some extra space inbetween the text and the icon on the buttons.

         Top Rope Competition 02/10/2020 &nbsp;&nbsp;&nbsp;<i class="fas fa-arrow-down"></i>